 Article IV. - Meetings

-1. The regular meetings of this club shall be held on the 1st Tuesday night in August, September, October, November, January, March, April and May of each calendar year, with meetings to be called in December and/or February as deemed necessary by the Executive Board.
+1. The regular meetings of this club shall be held on the 1st Tuesday night in August, September, October, November, January, February, March, April and May of each calendar year, with meetings to be called in December as deemed necessary by the Executive Board.

 2. Special meetings may be called by the President.